-The Project WET (Water Education for Teachers) is an international, interdisciplinary water science and education program for educators of K-12 students with the mission to reach the world with water education.
+The Project WET (Water Education for Teachers) is an international, interdisciplinary water science and education program for educators of Preschool-12th grade students with the mission to reach the world with water education.
+Our goal is to promote awareness, appreciation, knowledge and stewardship of water resources through classroom-ready teaching materials and educator workshops.
 The 64 Lessons in the Curriculum and Activity Guide are correlated to national and state standards in every discipline.